 - 200 g / 1 1/2 cup strawberries, hulled

 - 1 vanilla pod or 1 tsp ground vanilla

 - 2 tsp powdered sweetener adjust to taste

 - Make sure your coconut milk is cold and firm.
 Scoop only the thick bits out of the can (if you chose a full fat coconut milk, this should be the majority of the contents).
 You do not want your mousse to be liquid

-- Blend half of the coconut milk with the strawberries and sweeten with 1 tsp of xylitol
+Blend half of the coconut milk with the strawberries and sweeten with 1 tsp sweetener

-- Flavour the rest with the vanilla and 1 tsp of xylitol.
+Flavour the rest with the vanilla and 1 tsp of sweetener.

 - Fill into shot glasses and serve